 Beraldo Settlers in United States in the 20th Century

-- Domenico Beraldo, aged 23, who emigrated to the United States from Rossano, in 1906
+- Domenico Beraldo, aged 23, who immigrated to the United States from Rossano, in 1906

-- Salvatore Beraldo, aged 26, who emigrated to the United States from Atripaldo, Avellino, in 1909
+- Salvatore Beraldo, aged 26, who immigrated to the United States from Atripaldo, Avellino, in 1909

 - Luigi Beraldo, aged 47, who settled in America, in 1921